Why we use organic beeswax in our lip balm?

 High in beta-carotene, a bioflavonoid

-So we know that the Valley Mist beeswax is:
+So we know that the beeswax used in our Natural Lip Balms is:

-What we have not yet mentioned is all the other great stuff that beeswax brings to the table.
-Beeswax, through its nature to seal and hold, also captures molecules of honey and propolis and so is naturally crammed with the goodies these magical substances bring to the table.
-Beeswax is also:
+What we have not yet mentioned is all the other great stuff that organic beeswax will bring to the table.
+Beeswax, through its nature to seal and hold, also captures molecules of honey and propolis and so is naturally crammed with the goodies these magical substances contain.

 - Contains beta-carotene which our body uses to make vitamin A